Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Transition to Gray Hair with Highlights and Babylights

 Highlights and babylights are the most expensive and time-intensive way to transition to gray hair.
 However, highlights ensure a natural-looking blend that is highly customizable.
-Plus, you can rest assured that you’re in the good hands of a professional.
+Plus, you can rest assured that you’re in good hands with a professional.

 You don’t have to retouch your base color to transition to gray hair with highlights.
-Instead, your stylist can color correct hair to match the growing gray.
-Foil for highlights or babylights will gently blend all variations of tone in graying hair.
-Anywhere from three to five appointments will be necessary to complete the transition process fully.
+Instead, your stylist can color correct your hair to match the growing gray.
+Foils for highlights or babylights will gently blend all variations of tone in graying hair.
+Anywhere from three to five appointments will be necessary to fully complete the transition process.

-Blondes make it easier to transition from grey hair to dyed hair because it takes a lot longer for the gray to become noticeable.
-Using a sheer toner for a fully highlighted effect without the legwork.
-On the other hand, Brunettes should make the switch once more of the salt and pepper look has come in.
+Having blonde hair makes it easier to transition to gray hair because the contrast at the root is less noticeable.
+A sheer toner can help create a fully highlighted effect.
+On the other hand, brunettes should make the switch once more of the salt-and-pepper look has come in.

 You will likely have to head back to the salon once or twice throughout the transition for your stylist to apply a gloss.
 These treatments add color and shine while giving hair a needed rest between highlighting sessions.